spongebob2005/FlyCraft/README.md

 - Professional README and cover art

 ---
--
+## 🎓 Tutorial — Aerobatics & Jet Mode

+Watch the short tutorial below for a walkthrough of FlyCraft's aerobatic controls and jet mode.
+The video is included in the repository under `assets/FLYCRAFT.mp4`.

 <div align="center">
     <video controls width="960" poster="./assets/cover-banner.png">
         <source src="./assets/FLYCRAFT.mp4" type="video/mp4">
-        Your browser does not support the video tag. <a href="./assets/FLYCRAFT.mp4">Download the demo</a>.
+        Your browser does not support the video tag. <a href="./assets/FLYCRAFT.mp4">Download the tutorial</a>.
     </video>
+    <p><em>Tutorial: Aerobatics & Jet Mode — use the timestamps below to jump to specific segments.</em></p>
 </div>

+### Tutorial timestamps

+- 00:00 — Intro & controls overview
+- 00:18 — Entering jet mode
+- 00:35 — Performing a roll
+- 00:50 — Flip / barrel roll
+- 01:10 — Combining maneuvers and landing

+---

 - **Dynamic Flight System** - Smooth, responsive elytra flight with adjustable speed and control
 - **Advanced Animation Engine** - 7+ built-in animations including flight, gliding, jumping, and dances